NVIDIA/MatX/README.md

 - Finally, for new MatX developers, browsing the [example applications](examples) can provide familarity with the API and best practices.

 ## Release Major Features
+*v0.5.0*:
+* Polyphase resampler
+* Documentation overhaul with examples for each function

 *v0.4.0*:
 * SVD power iteration function
 * `sign`, and `index` operators